DanielAdeyemi/Epicodus_Project5/README.md

 #### From the web:
 * Go to my GitHub repository, using following [URL](https://github.com/DanielAdeyemi/Epicodus_Project5.git).
 * Click the "Code" and click the 'Download zip' option.
-* Unzip the file, navigate to the root directory.
+* Unzip the file, navigate to the `src` directory.
-* open ***'index.html'*** file with your web browser.
+* open ***'index.html' or any interesting for you file*** to see code.
 #### From the terminal:
 * Clone my repository from GitHub using `git clone https://github.com/DanielAdeyemi/Epicodus_Project5.git`
 * Navigate to the downloaded folder using ***cd*** command
 * Execute **code .** command in your terminal and it will open all source code in your code editor.
-*Note: please, make sure that you are inside project directory!*
+*Note: to run this project locally you will need to have Node.
+After you cloned and open repository - execute `npm install` in command line to gain access to webpack*
 #### GitHub pages:
 *GitHub page is unavailable for this project*